-Offered at the Metro Orlando and South Florida Campuses
+Offered at the Metro Orlando and South Florida Campuses (This program is not admitting new students.)

 The Bachelor of Arts in Pre-Kindergarten/Primary Education prepares students to meet the standard knowledge and skills that are specified for teacher preparation, including content specific standards, teacher standards and pedagogical standards of effective teaching in Pre-K through 3rd grade and impact on student achievement.